Reading Teacher License

 - Spring: Rolling application.
 Review up until ten days before the term begins.

-For individual advising for the Gifted and Talented license, please contact Dr. Susan Ridout or Nicole Owens Wilson.
+For individual advising for the Reading license, please contact Dr. Susan Ridout.

 - Reading License Program Checksheet

 - Master's Degree, Elementary with Reading Concentration Checksheet

 - Master’s Degree, Secondary with Reading Concentration Checksheet

 Applicants must watch the appropriate screen cast prior to admission.